-“French women don’t get fat because they have not allowed new attitudes and modern theories of how the body uses food to overcome centuries of experience.”
+“French women don’t get fat because they have not allowed new attitudes and modern theories of how the body uses food to over-rule centuries of experience.”
+(Page 251)

 Today’s modern French women still dance in harmony with our biological, prehistoric rhythms, not out of step to their beats.
 They continue to primarily behave in accord with, as opposed to in resistance of, the ways humans are intended to eat, move, relate to food, and connect with activity.
 In terms of weight loss and weight management, the results are conclusive: when you get in agreement with nature, you lose weight easily, keep weight off without a struggle for a lifetime, abandon all the miserly theatrics associated with grueling exercise regimes, and forgo all formerly intense melodramatic extremes with food.

 Most women are instantaneously repelled by the topic of the caveman culture.
 Crude, unrefined, unsophisticated, brutal, arduous, toilsome, grueling, oppressive, and servile are images conjured up when you mention the Paleolithic Era, or Stone Age, to a modern female.